owanturist/react-hook-window/README.md

 layout?: ListLayout = 'vertical'
 ```

-The option determines in which direction a list's content will be windowed.
+The option determines in which direction a list’s content will be windowed.
 By knowing the layout, the hook can correctly extract the current scrolling position and calculate desired ones on [`UseWindowedListResult.scrollTo`][use-windowed-list-result.scroll-to] and [`UseWindowedListResult.scrollToItem`][use-windowed-list-result.scroll-to-item] calls.
 See [`ListLayout`][list-layout] for more details.

 ### `UseWindowedListOptions.initialScroll`